rpf13/the-collection/README.md

 - The Footer consists of the Youtube, Twitter and Instagram FontAwesome icon
 - The Footer is only visible on the landing page, the contact and the about page
+- It has been kept intentionally just below the content of the individual sites, not at the very bottom, since that would look kind of displaced and disconnected from the other content.
 - Hovering over the icons, will change their color respectively to their original color
 - Clicking on them, will open the respective site in a new tab